-The veterinary professionals of Canada, including over 25,000 veterinarians, technologists and technicians, look forward to working closely with you for the betterment of animal health and welfare and the economic wellbeing of our animal production industries.
-Congratulations on your appointment as Conservative Associate Shadow Minister for Agriculture.
+The veterinary professionals of Canada, including over 25,000 veterinarians, technologists and technicians, look forward to working closely with you and your department for the betterment of animal health and welfare and the economic wellbeing of our animal production industries.
+Congratulations on your appointment as Canada's Minister of Emergency Management and Community Resilience and Minister responsible for Prairies Economic Development Canada.